 The Society for East Asian Anthropology recognizes three categories for outstanding contributions to the field of East Asian Anthropology.
 For more information on each award, see the specific award page.

 - Francis L.K.
 Hsu Book Prize

 This award recognizes the English-language book published in the previous calendar year judged to have made the most significant contribution to the field.
 The prize is named for the late Francis L.K.
 Hsu (1909-2000), renowned cross-cultural anthropologist and former President (1977-78) of the American Anthropological Association.

-- Theodore C. Bestor Prize for Outstanding Graduate Paper
+- SEAA Prize for Outstanding Graduate Student Paper

 - David Plath Media Award

 This biennial award recognizes the best work (film, video, audio, and multimedia) on any aspect of East Asian anthropology and/or East Asian anthropology’s contribution to the broader field in the previous two calendar years.
-The prize is named in honor of David Plath, renowned Japan-scholar and producer of award-winning documentary films.
+The prize is given in even-numbered years and is named in honor of David Plath, renowned Japan-scholar and producer of award-winning documentary films.